Tektronix TDS694C 4x10 GS/s Digital Scope

 Tektronix DMM916 Handheld True RMS DMM #2

 Roughly in the same class as the Fluke, which is saying a lot.
-These ones came from eBay in 2014/15, and they work great.
+These ones came from eBay in 2014/17, and they work great.
+I did get one duff one, but my eBay average is excellent--way over 90%.

 Tektronix TX3 Handheld True RMS DMM